 CPF LIFE manages your RA payouts to ensure you’ve enough to tide you through your golden years, depending on which of the three tiers your retirement sum sits under.
 These figures are adjusted annually, owing to long-term inflation and projected costs of living.

-It’s a little confusing at first — so here’s a look at what to expect.
+It’s a little confusing at first, and a raise of the Basic Retirement Sum was also just announced in February 2022 as one of the major budget measures — so here’s a look at what to expect.

 So, how does it work?